 The church in Wola Radziszewska was built at the end of the fifteenth century, on the site of an older temple, related with the location of the village in the fourteenth century.
-Probably a hundred years later a tower was added.
-In 1893, the building was covered with polychromes.
+Probably a hundred years later a tower was added, renovated in 1830 and again in 1875.
+In the latter, the whole building probably underwent renovation.
+In 1893, its interior was covered with polychrome.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.